-Tony Schwartz is the CEO and founder of The Energy Project, a consulting firm that helps individuals and organizations grow and transform so together they can prosper, add more value in the world, and do less harm.
+Tony Schwartz is the founder and CEO of The Energy Project, a consulting firm that helps individuals and organizations more skillfully manage their energy so they can thrive in a world of relentlessly rising demand and complexity.

-Tony began his career as a journalist, and he has been a reporter for the New York Times, a writer for Newsweek, and a contributor to publications including the Washington Post, the Guardian, New York, Esquire, and Vanity Fair.
+Tony began his career as a journalist and he has been a reporter for the New York Times, a writer for Newsweek, and a contributing writer to New York Magazine and Esquire.

-Tony is the author of several books, including “The Power of Full Engagement: Managing Energy, Not Time” with Jim Loehr, which spent 28 weeks on the New York Times best-seller list, and “The Way We’re Working Isn’t Working,” a New York Times and Wall Street Journal best-seller.
+Tony is the author of six books, including “The Power of Full Engagement: Managing Energy Not Time” which spent 28 weeks on the New York Times Bestseller List and “The Way We’re Working Isn’t Working,” also a New York Times and Wall Street Journal bestseller.

 In the last decade, 85% of companies have undertaken a transformation, but nearly 75% have failed.
 Find out why in this article.